Let's Go Somewhere

 Tour du Mont Blanc Complete Planning Guide 2026

-The Tour du Mont Blanc isn’t just another hike, it’s one of the most iconic long-distance treks in the world.
+The Tour du Mont Blanc isn’t just another hike, it’s one of the most iconic long-distance, hut-to-hut treks in the world.

-Looping through France, Italy, and Switzerland, the route circles the Mont Blanc massif over roughly 170km, delivering constant elevation, shifting terrain, and some of the best mountain scenery you’ll find anywhere in Europe.
+Looping through France, Switzerland and Italy, the route circles the Mont Blanc massif over roughly 110 miles, delivering spectacular views and world-class alpine scenery, along with constant elevation, shifting terrain, and some of the best mountain landscapes you’ll find anywhere in Europe.

 But here’s the reality: This isn’t a trip you want to wing.